-The emphasis is on the steps you must take to manage the cluster and packages during migration; detailed instructions for configuring VxVM disk groups are given in the VERITAS Volume Manager Administrator's Guide.
+The emphasis is on the steps you must take to manage the cluster and packages during migration; detailed instructions for configuring VxVM disk groups are given in the VERITAS Volume Manager Administrator's Guide and the VERITAS Volume Manager Migration GuideR at http://docs.hp.com/.
 Refer to Chapter 5 if you wish to create basic storage for a new system starting with fresh disks.